ismailturner/WalmartSalesProject/README.md

   - Tasks Completed:
     - Build a database
     - Create table and insert the data.
     - Select columns with null values in them.
-There are no null values in our database as in creating the tables, we set NOT NULL for each field, hence null values are filtered out.
+There are no null values in our database as when creating the tables, we set NOT NULL for each field, hence, null values are filtered out.
 - <b>Feature Engineering:</b>
 In this phase of the project, I generated new columns from the existing data to enhance my analysis.
   - Tasks Completed:
-    - Add a column named time_of_day to categorize sales into Morning, Afternoon, and Evening, which provided insights into when most sales occur throughout the day.
+    - Add a column named time_of_day to categorize sales into Morning, Afternoon, and Evening, which provides insights into when most sales occur throughout the day.
     - Create a day_name column to extract the day of the week for each transaction, allowing me to identify which days are the busiest for each branch.
     - Introduce a month_name column to extract the months from the transaction dates, helping me determine which months yield the highest sales and profits.
 - <b>Exploratory Data Analysis (EDA):</b>
 During the exploratory data analysis phase, I focused on answering the key questions and objectives outlined for the project.
 I analyzed various metrics, such as sales performance across different branches, product categories, and time frames.
-By visualizing the data through charts and graphs, I gained valuable insights that guided my understanding of customer behavior and sales trends, ultimately informing strategies for optimizing sales performance.
   - Tasks Completed:
-    - Examinine the dataset to uncover patterns, trends, and relationships within the data.
+    - Examine the dataset to uncover patterns, trends, and relationships within the data.
     - Analyze various metrics, such as sales performance across different branches, product categories, and time frames.
     - Gain valuable insights that guided my understanding of customer behavior and sales trends, ultimately providing opportunities to develop strategies for optimizing sales performance.